 If you’ve never worked with a drop shipping supplier, the process can be a little confusing.
-To help de-mystify it, I’m going to give you a behind-the-scenes look at the fulfillment process for one of my own sites, TrollingMotors.net.
+To help de-mystify it, I’m going to give you a behind-the-scenes look at the drop ship fulfillment process for one of my own sites, TrollingMotors.net.
 I’ll also be discussing the different suppliers we work with, and how their quality affects our fulfillment processes.

 When a customer places an order on TrollingMotors.net, two things happen: their payment is automatically captured, and a new order email is generated.

 Payment Capture: Like all shopping carts, Magento (used by TrollingMotors.net) will check to make sure the customer’s payment method has cleared.
 If they paid by credit card, the funds will be automatically deposited into my bank account within 2-3 business days.
 All this approval and transferring happens automatically when an order is placed.

 Email Generated: As you’d likely guess, the order generates a new order email which is mailed to a member of my team.
 In the past for other businesses, I’ve had these new order emails automatically forwarded to a preferred supplier for drop ship fulfillment to maximize efficiency.
 But for TrollingMotors.net, stock levels can run low, especially in the off-season, so a person needs to route the order to a supplier with available stock.
 I’m working to automate this routing process, but for now it’s one that we do manually.